Guide to the Digital Analytics Program

 Q. Does Google or GSA ever store IP addresses?

 A. IP anonymization/masking takes place as soon as data is received by Google Analytics and before any storage or takes place.
 At no time is the full IP address written to disk as all anonymization happens in memory nearly instantaneously after the request has been received.
 The full IP address is never written to disk when the anonymization flag is turned on as it is with GSA’s account.
-Read more about IP Anonymization in Google Analytics.
+Read more about IP Anonymization in Google Analytics

 GSA has negotiated a federal terms of service for Google Analytics 360.
 Therefore, agencies do not need to sign a new TOS to use DAP.
-If an agency would like its own separate (not DAP) implementation of Google Analytics 360, it can use the DAP TOS as a starting point, but will need to sign a separate agreement.
+If an agency would like its own separate (not DAP) implementation of Google Analytics 360, it can use the DAP terms of service as a starting point, but will need to sign a separate agreement.
 Please contact dap@gsa.gov to request a copy of the terms.

 Q. Is a new privacy notice needed on my agency website if we add Google Analytics 360?